wintermist/Lenovo-Yoga-710-14IKB-Hackintosh/README.md

 # Not Working
 - Physical Trackpad buttons
-- DRM (iGPU only systems are mostly unsupported.)
+- DRM (iGPU only systems are [unsupported](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).)

 #  Untested
-- Anything that requires owning a real, Apple device i.e., Handoff, AirDrop etc.
+- Anything that requires owning a real Apple device i.e., Handoff, AirDrop etc.

 # BIOS/UEFI Settings
 An important element of having power management in Hackintosh is disabling [CFG-Lock](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#checking-if-your-firmware-supports-cfg-lock-unlocking) in BIOS.
 The problem is most laptop BIOS keeps this setting hidden from users.
 Yoga 710 is no different, so you can't find this option in the BIOS.
 But, fortunately, there is a way to unlock the __Advanced__ setting in our BIOS without invasive procedures.
 We will use a bunch of key combinations to get access to the Advanced settings.